How Ultrasonic Cleaners Clean Your Jewelry

 What You Should Do After Ultrasonic Cleaning

-To make sure your gemstones are safe after they have been cleaned with ultrasonic waves, you should always check your jewelry after it is taken out of the cleaner.
+To make sure your gemstones are safe after they have been cleaned, you should always check your jewelry after it is taken out of the cleaner.

 If you’ve had your pieces cleaned by a jeweler at the shop, always ask the staff to inspect the pieces AFTER they are cleaned.
 Often, your rings and other jewelry won’t be checked thoroughly unless you request that explicitly.